-The R&D Task Force will develop tools to help GHSA countries and donors make a clear case for the link between R&D capacity-building and health security targets, to set clear road maps for strengthening R&D capacity-building, and hold dialogues that help identify and highlight key bottlenecks for decision-makers.
-The R&D Task Force will also actively coordinate with other relevant Action Packages such as those on antimicrobial resistance, zoonotic diseases, biosafety & biosecurity, laboratory systems, and sustainable finance as well as other GHSA Task Forces to ensure that R&D for medical countermeasures is integrated with those forums.
+Launched in 2021, the R&D Task Force develops tools to help Global Health Security Agenda (GHSA) countries and donors make a clear case for the linkage between R&D capacity-building and health security targets, sets clear roadmaps for strengthening R&D capacity-building, and holds dialogues that help identify and highlight key bottlenecks for decision-makers.
+The R&D Task Force also actively coordinates with other relevant Action Packages, such as those on antimicrobial resistance, zoonotic diseases, biosafety & biosecurity, legal preparedness, laboratory systems, and sustainable finance, as well as other GHSA Task Forces to ensure that R&D of medical countermeasures is integrated into those forums.

 - Clarify the links between R&D capacity-building efforts and health security, including with the International Health Regulations (IHR)/Joint External Evaluation (JEE) and to scope or focus the Task Force’s work.

 - Strengthen assessment of country and regional research capacity, identify gaps, and highlight indicators and metrics that can track progress for GHSA members as local R&D capabilities are enhanced.

 - Encourage the identification and implementation of new actions from public- and private-sector GHSA partners to strengthen R&D for health security.

 - Collaborate with GHSA Action Packages and other Task Forces to ensure that R&D for medical countermeasures is more formally integrated into those discussions and look for opportunities to connect with external partners to break down silos.